zhaobaoping/test/BUMO_CTP_Standard.rst

 **Parameter description:**

-to: address of the receipient account.
+to: the address of the receipient account.

 value: the amount of tokens allocated.